 Kristin R. Eschenfelder is an Associate Professor at the School of Library and Information Studies at the University of Wisconsin–Madison.
 She studies rights management issues related to digital intellectual and cultural property and electronic publishing.

-The authors would like to thank Puneet Kishor, Sarah Roberts, Dorothea Salo, and Ciaran Trace for challengign comments on previous versions of this manuscript.
+The authors would like to thank Puneet Kishor, Sarah Roberts, Dorothea Salo, and Ciaran Trace for challenging comments on previous versions of this manuscript.
 This research was funded by a research grant from the Institute for Museum and Library Services.
-An earlier version of this paper was presented at the 2010 Annual Meeting of the American Society for Information Science and Technology.
+An earlier version of this paper was presented at the 2010 annual meeting of the American Society for Information Science and Technology.